Slow Food: The History of an Idea

-Slow Food holds the first experimental Salone del Gusto in Turin, where it presents the Ark of Taste project.
-The Salone goes on to become a biennial event and one of the most important international fairs dedicated to artisan, sustainable food and the small-scale producers that safeguard local taditions and high quality products.
+Slow Food holds the first Salone del Gusto in Turin, where it presents the Ark of Taste project.
+The Salone goes on to become a biennial event and one of the most important international fairs dedicated to artisanal, sustainable food and the small-scale producers that safeguard local traditions and high quality products.

-Cheese, Slow Food's first international fair dedicated to diary products, is held in Bra for the first time.
+Cheese, Slow Food's first international fair dedicated to dairy products, is held in Bra for the first time.
 It goes on to become a biennial event.